tanimaraeliassantos/ferris-wheel-app/README.md

 # FERRIS WHEEL APP

 The application was built as a practice project for a responsive web design course with FreecodeCamp.
-It features a colorful Ferris Wheel with animation built with HTML and CSS.
+It features a colorful Ferris Wheel with animations built with HTML and CSS.

 ![ferris wheel app - Tanimara Elias Santos](ferris-wheel-app-showcase.gif)